obicho/htech/content/posts/ai-demo.md

 ---
-author: Cho-Nan Tsai
+author: Mike Sulley
-title: "AI Demo"
+title: "Using AI supercharge your organizations in hours, not days."
 date: 2023-06-27T11:47:25-07:00
 draft: false
 language: en
 description: Using AI tools
-featured_image: ../assets/images/featured/featured-img-placeholder.png
+featured_image: ../assets/images/featured/fc2023.jpeg
+tags: insights
 ---

-## A quick showcase of various AI tools ##
+## A showcase of various AI tools ##
+###### _By Mike Sulley_ ######

 In preparation for an attending an AI Conference, we put together a quick demo featuring some of the AI tools available in the market today.
+We built prototypes that can be used for sales initiatives, marketing planning and more.

 {{< youtube A3ADJOJbjqA >}}